PaDuckk/JavaScript30/readme.md

 - Implementation of moving and highlighting using other HTML Element
 - Use **getBoundingClientRect()** to get the position at which the cursor is entered

+### Day 23 Speech Synthesis

+- Using SpeechSynthesis API
+  speechSynthsis is property of window object. when using a speechSynthsis.speak() method, you must pass the SpeechSynthesisUtterance object as the first argument